SAP-samples/teched2022-DA261/exercises/sap_btp/ex1/README.md

     ![](images/subaccount.png)

-    Subaccounts can enable different environements such as Cloud Foundry or Kyma.
+    Subaccounts can enable different environments such as Cloud Foundry or Kyma.

     ![](images/cloud-foundry.png)